Can You Become a Dental Assistant Without Going to School?

 What Illinois and Indiana Require

-If you're working in Illinois, the state is relatively accessible for entry-level dental assistants.
-You can get hired without a formal degree or certificate and learn the basics on the job.
-However, if a dentist wants you to perform any of the following, you need IDFPR (Illinois Department of Financial and Professional Regulation) approval:
+If you're working in Illinois, you can get hired as a dental assistant without a formal degree or certificate and start learning basic chairside tasks on the job.
+However, if you want to perform any of the following expanded functions, you need IDFPR (Illinois Department of Financial and Professional Regulation) approval:

 Coronal polishing - cleaning and polishing tooth surfaces